 You’re going to be in heaven with this low carb pot roast.
-Yes, we made it in the Ninja Foodi!
-You can also easily make it in the Instant Pot.
+We have created this recipe so it works in a Ninja Foodi or in the Instant Pot!

 Low Carb Pot Roast

-How to Make the Best Low Carb Pot Roast
+How to Make the Best Low Carb Instant Pot Pot Roast

 Searing your beef prior to cooking it is going to help seal in the juices and increase the flavor.
 The key to a good pot roast is always lots of flavor.